-This handout will help you understand the process of communication skills.
+This lesson will help you understand the process of communication skills.
 It will introduce you to the basic concepts and processes relevant to understanding oral and written communication in a variety of interpersonal, academic and business contexts.
-The book is designed to promote insight into the communication processes of self and others, critical thinking, intellectual growth and communicative competence.
+The lesson is designed to promote insight into the communication processes of self and others, critical thinking, intellectual growth and communicative competence.

 In spite of the increasing importance placed on communication skills, many individuals continue to struggle with this; many of us are unable to communicate our thoughts and ideas effectively - whether in verbal or written format.
 This inability makes it nearly impossible for us to compete effectively in the workplace, and stands in the way of career progression.
-This book is for all those who fall in this category and for all those who don't.
-Because it also helps you to become better at whatever you are good at.
+This lesson is for all those who fall in this category and for all those who don't; because it also helps you to become better at whatever you are good at.

 In a recent survey of recruiters from companies with more than 50,000 employees, communication skills were cited as the single most important decisive factor in choosing managers.
-The survey, conducted by the University of Pittsburgh's Katz Business School, points out that communication skills, including written and oral presentations, as well as the ability to work with others, are among the main factors contributing to job success.
-Therefore this book is for all those who wish to succeed in their professional spheres both as students and as professionals.
+Communication skills, including written and oral presentations, as well as the ability to work with others, are among the main factors contributing to job success.

 The importance of speaking effectively in public is extremely crucial for professional success.
-Research reveals that the higher an employee is placed within the professional hierarchy the more s/he is expected to speak.
+Research reveals that the higher an employee is placed within the professional hierarchy the more she is expected to speak.
 With the latest communication technology at their fingertips, employees now spend more time speaking than writing, whether talking on the phone, through videoconferences, through net telephony, conversing informally with colleagues, conducting meetings, or making sales presentations.
 It therefore pays to hone our oral communication skills.
-The first section of this book and the suggestions given therein are sure to help you improve your oral communication skills.

 The effectiveness of written communication is largely dependent on three key factors: thinking, planning and executing.
 Whether you are drafting a letter or writing a subject of purpose, you cannot blindly begin writing.
 Remember fools rush in where angels fear to trend.
 You need to think about what you are going to write before you put pen to paper.
-Once you have got some idea about what can go into your text, you need to plan how best you can present the information /ideas that you have thought about.
+Once you have got some idea about what can go into your text, you need to plan how best you can present the information ideas that you have thought about.
 And finally once you have penned down your ideas you need to revise and edit the text before you submit that essay/report or post that letter/proposal or hit the send key for an email.